 STARMAN (1984).
 The E.T. in Starman doesn’t need to phone home since he thoughtfully planned ahead for his fellow aliens to pick him up at a predetermined location.
-Until then, he takes the human form of a deceased guy (Jeff Bridges) whose widow (Karen Allen) is understandably rattled by the sorta-reappearance of her husband, stays a step ahead of a nasty military man (Richard Jaeckel), and even brings a dead deer back to life.
+Until then, he takes the human form of a deceased guy (Jeff Bridges) whose widow (Karen Allen) is understandably rattled by the sorta-reappearance of her husband; he also stays a step ahead of a nasty military man (Richard Jaeckel), and even brings a dead deer back to life.
 One of the few titles in the John Carpenter filmography that’s lacking any of his signature touches, this gentle fantasy-cum-love story offers little that’s fresh but skates by on the strength of the lovely turns by Allen and especially Bridges (the latter earning a Best Actor Oscar nomination).
 Incidentally, a TV spin-off appeared in 1986, starring Airplane!’s Robert Hays in the Bridges role; it lasted one season.

 Blu-ray extras include audio commentary by Carpenter and Bridges; a retrospective piece; and a vintage making-of featurette.